prateek-senapati/Healthcare-Information-Management-System/README.md

   edit_mode_password = '<edit_mode_password>'                               # e.g. edit_mode_password = 'allow_edit'
   dr_mls_access_code = '<doctor_or_medical_lab_scientist_access_code>'      # e.g. dr_mls_access_code = 'access_auth'
   ```
-4. Move to the same directory in command prompt/terminal and execute the following command (Running this command will open the application in a new tab in your default browser automatically; you don't need internet connection to work with this application):
+4. Move to the same directory in command prompt/terminal and execute the following command (running this command will open the application in a new tab in your default browser automatically; you don't need internet connection to work with this application):
 ```cmd
 > streamlit run hims_app.py
 ```